AI strategy sprint

 2. 2Benchmark against peers and regulatory requirements

-3. 3Define governance councils and decision rights
+3. 3Define decision rights and review cadence

 4. 4Implement KPI dashboards and reporting cadence